 Is it any good?

-Kids who haven't seen The Black Stallion or The Black Stallion Returns are the best audience as this version borrows heavily from these movies (the main difference being that this time the main character is a girl).
+Kids who haven't seen The Black Stallion or The Black Stallion Returns are the best audience for this visually stunning version, as it borrows heavily from these movies.
+(The main difference being that this time the main character is a girl.)
 They are also less likely to be bothered by the wooden acting and clichéd villains.

 But both kids and parents will be blown away by the gorgeous landscapes and the sensation that they are the ones riding bareback on a wild stallion.
 One eight-year-old viewer exclaimed that he "had to wipe his eyes when he watched the racing scene because he felt like there was dust and sand in his eyes."
 He and his class of squirmy second graders were captivated by the movie--they burst into spontaneous applause at the end.
 Of course, even they had some criticisms: they wanted to know how Neera and the stallion survived for several days without eating and why the black stallion and his mother ended up with Neera's family at the end instead of being returned to their life of freedom.

 Families can talk about why Neera felt the need to disobey her grandfather and enter the race.

 |DVD/Streaming release date:||December 21, 2004|

 |Cast:||Biana Tamimi, Patrick Elias, Richard Romanus|